Scuderia Toro Rosso STR13: Engine development

-After showing promising pace amongst the midfield with strong finishes at both the Belgian and Hungarian Grand Prix, while also demonstrating relative strength at power sensitive circuits such as Spa and Monza where the team believed they may struggle, following the Italian GP at Monza, German publication Auto Motor und Sport released a report claiming they had calculated an estimate for the power figures of each manufacturer using the latest GPS data gathered from Monza.
+After showing promising pace amongst the midfield with strong finishes at both the Belgian and the Hungarian Grand Prix, while also demonstrating relative strength at power sensitive circuits such as Spa and Monza Circuit where the team believed they may struggle, following the Italian Grand Prix at Monza, German publication Auto Motor und Sport released a report claiming they had calculated an estimate for the power figures of each manufacturer using the latest GPS data gathered from Monza.
 The data revealed Honda's Spec 2 PU, which debuted in Canada, to produce 715 hp without electrical assistance, which put it ahead of Renault's Spec B used by the Renault works team and McLaren, however behind by a margin of 15 hp to Renault's newly introduced Spec C PU (Italian GP) which is only utilised by Red Bull Racing.
-However AMuS also reported that Honda had made great strides with the development of their Spec 3 PU with initial tests suggesting a power output of around 750 hp and that it may be ready for introduction at the Russian GP in Sochi, two race weekends earlier than planned.
+However AMuS also reported that Honda had made great strides with the development of their Spec 3 PU with initial tests suggesting a power output of around 750 hp and that it may be ready for introduction at the Russian Grand Prix in Sochi, two race weekends earlier than planned.

-At the Russian GP, Honda debuted their much anticipated Spec 3 PU in the practice sessions.
+At the Russian Grand Prix, Honda debuted their much-anticipated Spec 3 PU in the practice sessions.
 Initial comments from the drivers were highly promising, both describing a noticeable jump in outright power.
 As the practice sessions progressed, Honda kept improving the mapping, finding more power each outing.
-Towards the end, the drivers noted that there was some fairly prominent vibrations on upshift with the new unit and despite the power increase, was disconcerting to continue driving it.
-Post practice, Honda told media representatives the engine had provided more power than originally expected so early on, however this had a knock on effect when paired to the STR gearbox in the car.
-Honda then opted to revert to the Spec 2 units for the rest of the Russian GP while engineers from Toro Rosso and Honda made further refinements to the Spec 3 at Milton Keynes in order to have the engine competition ready by next round in Japan (Honda's home race).
+Towards the end, the drivers noted that there were some fairly prominent vibrations on upshift with the new unit and despite the power increase, was disconcerting to continue driving it.
+Post-practice, Honda told media representatives the engine had provided more power than originally expected so early on; however this had a knock-on effect when paired to the STR gearbox in the car.
+Honda then opted to revert to the Spec 2 units for the rest of the weekend while engineers from Toro Rosso and Honda made further refinements to the Spec 3 at Milton Keynes in order to have the engine competition ready by next round in Japan (Honda's home race).